Sotho verbs: Tones

 Verbs fall into only two categories when it comes to their tones: L verbs and H verbs.
 The difference lies in whether the "underlying tone" of the verb's first syllable is high or null (under-specified).
 Thus, all verbs of a certain length in the same tonal category are pronounced with similar tonal patterns under the same grammatical circumstances.

 What the verbal tone system lacks in variety, however, it more than makes up for in complexity.
 The tones of the syllables of the verbs regularly change under varying grammatical environments, with the high tones being manipulated by "tonal rules", and the tones associated with certain syllables being changed by numerous "tonal melodies."

 Verbal derivatives

 Various derivatives may (recursively) be formed from verbs by means of several suffixes (called "extensions").
 Each derived verb is as much an authentic verb as the original.

-In the following sections, "polysyllabic" generally means "of more than two syllables."
+In the following sections, "polysyllabic" means "of more than two syllables."

 Verbs are derived primarily through suffixes, some of which are no longer productive ("dead").

 The passive indicates that the subject is acted upon by the agent, just like the "passive voice" in English.
 The agent is indicated by the copulative prefix [kʼɪ] although passives may also be used idiomatically without an agent.

 The suffix may be either [wɑ] (Proto-Bantu *-u-) (short passive) or [uwɑ] (long passive).

 The following rules are applied to form the passive: